Compact EI-TOFMS for Rapid And Sensitive Gas Analysis - INFORMS

-The Kore compact EI-TOFMS is a modular time-offlight mass analyser that is available in various forms including a bench-top version (shown) or in transportable versions.
+The Kore compact EI-TOFMS (INFORMS) is a modular, computer-controlled, time-of-flight mass analyser that is available as a bench-top version (shown).
+This instrument is easily transported from one location to another, for example in a car or van.
 It provides rapid and sensitive gas analysis for production and research applications.
 The compact EI-TOFMS's ease of operation and ability to produce stable long-term measurements of the constituents of gases at pressures from millibars to 10 bars makes the equipment well suited to process monitoring as well as catalysis studies and reaction kinetics research.

 Gas Inlet System